 One item that is not usually at the top of the mind of Florida residents is what happens financially after passing away.
-Funeral expenses range over a wide variety of price points depending on several choices made throughout the process.
+Funeral expenses range over various price points depending on several choices made throughout the process.

 This is where final expense insurance for seniors comes into play as a necessary resource to help with funeral costs.

 11 Expert Questions To Ask About Florida Final Expense Insurance

 1. What is Florida Final Expense Insurance?

 Final expense is also known as burial insurance and funeral insurance.
 You will see these names interchanged as they are marketing terms used by the carriers to describe the intention of the coverage.

 Florida final expense policies are a type of whole life insurance.
 Funeral insurance is different from a traditional whole life insurance policy because it is not meant to replace your income.
 The face amounts are smaller, typically from $5,000 – $40,000, so the funds are intended to cover funeral expenses and other end-of-life costs.

 A significant benefit of funeral plan insurance is that there are no medical exams, providing a more streamlined process to get coverage.